Solvability of the Neumann problem for elliptic equations in chord-arc domains with very big pieces of good superdomains: Proof of the main theorem

-\begin{proof} We consider a decomposition of $\Omega$ into Whitney cubes, and we denote by $\WW_0$ the family of the Whitney cubes that intersect $B_0\cap E$.
+To prove \rf{eqtyp450}, let $E=\supp\mu$, consider a decomposition of $\Omega$ into Whitney cubes as in Section \ref{secwhitney}, and denote by $\WW_0$ the family of the Whitney cubes that intersect $B_0\cap E$.
 Reducing the size of the Whitney cubes if necessary, we can assume that $P\subset 1.5 B_0$ for each $P\in \WW_0$.
-By monotone convergence and the inner regularity of $\HH^n|_E$, we can also assume that $\dist(E,\pom)>0$, which implies that the family $\WW_0$ is finite.
+By monotone convergence and the inner regularity of $\mu$, we can also assume that $\dist(E,\pom)>0$, which implies that the family $\WW_0$ is finite.

-By the lower Ahlfors regularity of $\pom$ and the properties of Whitney cubes, we can choose positive constants $C_6$ (depending on $n$) and $\tau$ (depending on $n$ and the Ahlfors regularity of $\pom$) such that for each $P\in\WW_0$, the ball $B(P) :=B(x_P,C_6\ell(P))$ (where $x_P$ is the center of $P$) satisfies $P\subset B(P)$ and
+By the lower Ahlfors regularity of $\pom$ and the properties of Whitney cubes, we can choose positive constants $C_6$ (depending on $n$) and $\tau$ (depending on $n$ and the Ahlfors regularity of $\pom$) such that for each $P\in\WW_0$, the ball $\wt B(P) :=B(x_P,C_6\ell(P))$ (where $x_P$ is the center of $P$) satisfies $3P\subset \wt B(P)$ and